 I have just been to NYC to see my editor Margaret and art director, Cecilia with thumb-nails of the book.
 We are still balancing out the story.
 The big change is giving more importance to Scoot who is left behind.
 I am very excited about portraying the different collections of the Museum where "Mossy" is taken.
 I spent many happy hours at the Museum of Comparative Zoology at the Harvard Museum.
 The museum I'm making up for the book is a small old fashioned museum.
 The building I've chosen is called Wilder Memorial Hall in Hingham, MA.
 It's a fine Victorian building, very characterful.
 I went to nursery school there and so did my daughter.
 I will be taking pictures of Wilder next week.

 If you happen to know of any small, old fashioned natural history museums, please let me know.
 In the borders I'll show some of my favorite collections Trilobites, bird's eggs, feathers,

 nuts, leaves, arrowheads, rocks and minerals, shells and beetles.

-by my enthusiasm for a new edition of THE BEAUTY AND THE BEAST.
+All the excitement I have for "MOSSY" has to be tamped down, and replaced by my enthusiasm for a new edition of THE BEAUTY AND THE BEAST.
 I'm painting a new jacket for it, and it needs to be finished before I start on the finishes for MOSSY.

 Happy Reading, happy writing, and happy drawing, your Friend,